davetoland/DiscordChatGPT/ReadMe.md

 Experiment by adjusting the temperature between values of 0.0 and 1.0 to get some interesting and varied results.

-Here's some examples of responses ChatGPT has provided:
+Here are some examples of responses ChatGPT has provided:

 ### Temperature: 1.0